Slack Is Adding Status Messages That Tell People When You're On A Phone Call Or Vacation

 What's old is new again.

-Slack, the workplace chat app, is adding status messages — think AIM away messages, but for your office or work team.
+Slack, the workplace chat app, is adding status messages — think AIM away messages, but for the office.

-Slack's statuses come with emojis.
-You can choose from some built-in status suggestions — or you can customize your own.
+Slack's statuses come with emoji.
+You can choose from a menu of existing emoji or customize your own.

 The status emoji will appear next to your name, explaining what you're up to.
 Hovering over the emoji reveals your full status message.